 If your restaurant, bakery, or other food business is relatively small and low-risk, you may be able to bundle general liability insurance with commercial property insurance in a business owner’s policy (BOP), which costs less than purchasing each policy separately.
 For greater protection, you can add endorsements to your general liability policy or BOP, such as:

-From a slip-and-fall injury at a deli to a burn from coffee served at your cafe, accidents can happen at any food or beverage business.
+Accidents can happen at any food or beverage business.
 When a customer gets hurt on your property, general liability insurance can pay for everything from an ambulance ride to the cost of a lawsuit if your business is sued.
 General liability insurance covers: